pavelhedge/PavelPostnikovMobile/README.md

-Repo contains two groups of mobile tests.
+Native and web mobile tests for Android and iOS

-For starting local test you should change URL in Surefire plugin settings in pom.xml.
+For starting local test you should change URL in Surefire plugin settings in pom.xml
-For starting cloud test you should put your token in 'token' property in pom.xml.
+For starting cloud test you should put your EPAM mobile cloud token in 'token' property in pom.xml

 Maven has next local profiles:
 Android Native  (mvn test -Pnative)
 Android Web     (mvn test -Pweb)

 and cloud profiles:
 Android Native  (mvn test -PnativeCloud)
-Android Web     (mvn test -PwebCloud) iOS Native      (mvn test -PiosNativeCloud) iOS Web         (mvn test -PiosWebCloud)
+Android Web     (mvn test -PwebCloud)
+iOS Native      (mvn test -PiosNativeCloud)
+iOS Web         (mvn test -PiosWebCloud)